-We understand that you face health and family challenges in your personal life.
+We understand that sometimes you face health and family challenges outside of work.
 There may be times that you need to take time off from work to deal with those challenges.

 What is FMLA?

-The Family and Medical Leave Act (FMLA), a federal law, protects you from negative impacts to your job when you take leave for any of the following reasons:
+The Family and Medical Leave Act (FMLA), a federal law, protects you from negative impacts to your job when you take time off or a leave of absence for any of the following reasons: